Temperature fluctuations and Tsallis statistics in Relativistic Heavy Ion collisions: Results and Discussions

-Experimentally, it has been observed that the $q$ value depends on the nature of the hadrons produced \cite{biro2} as well as the kind of system.
-Here we do not have any hadrons as we are looking at the initial stages of the heavy ion collision, hence we cannot match the result exactly with the experimental values.
-We find that our $q$ values are close to the experimental values.
-They also show the same behaviour as the experimental $q$ values.
-Similar to the experimental results, our results also show a dependency on the collision energy of the particles.
+When the experimental data is fitted with a Tsallis distribution, it has been observed that the $q$ value depends on the nature of the hadrons produced \cite{biro2} as well as the kind of system.
+Here we do not have any hadrons as we are looking at the initial stages of the heavy ion collision, hence we cannot match the result exactly with the values obtained from fitting the transverse momenta spectra.
+We find that our $q$ values are close to the values obtained by fitting the transverse momenta spectra in ref.\cite{bedanga}.
+They also show the same behaviour as the $q$ values obtained by fitting the transverse momenta in different experimental data.
+Similar to the analysis in ref.\cite{bedanga}, our results also show a dependency on the collision energy of the particles, however, we have obtained the results from temperature fluctuations.
 The parameter $q$ is seen to be increasing with collision energy.
-Similar to experimental results, we also find that there is a dependency on the centrality of collisions.
+We also find that there is a dependency on the centrality of collisions.